Relationship Pattern Report.

 • respond more intentionally, rather than automatically

-• make clearer decisions about what they need in relationships
+• make clearer decisions in relationships

 How this differs from other approaches